alexandracrvz/Portfolio/README.md

 # Portfolio

+## Project Links

 Portfolio Website: https://alexandracrvz.github.io/Portfolio/

 ## Project Description

 Disclaimer: This is Beta 1 and is subject to change as I gain more skills and experience in my career as a Software Developer.

-I will build a personal portfolio.
+I created a personal portfolio.
 The portfolio will be a website showcasing myself, skills, projects, and contact information as a Software Engineer.
 Anyone visiting my portfolio website will be able to interact with my content and get familiar with who I am as well as the skills, and ideas I have to bring to the table as a Junior Developer.

 ## Light Mode Code Snippet